Dates

 For a long time, dance has been understood in the Western world as a universal art form with no cultural boundaries, as an artistic language that can be understood everywhere.
 Such narratives have dominated the western history of dance in the modern era.
 They were only challenged once cultural globalisation triggered criticisms of cultural appropriation, the hegemonic claims of the Western art scene and (neo-)colonialism.

 How can we describe the cultural transmission of dance in a globalised world?
 What happens in this process?
-This lecture explores these questions in relation to both artistic dance (ballet and contemporary dance) and popular dance (hip hop and tango).
+In this lecture, dance and performance scholar Gabriele Klein explores these questions in relation to both artistic dance (ballet and contemporary dance) and popular dance (hip hop and tango).
+Following her introductory lecture (until approximately 18:30), Gabriele Klein will engage in a discussion with Ernst Meisner, Associate Director of Talent Development and Artistic Director of the Junior Company.

 Two open lectures